telerik/fiddler-everywhere-docs/knowledge-base/fiddler-archives.md

 ## SAZ File

 The SAZ abbreviation stands for **Session Archive Zip** and is the native Fiddler format used to store HTTP(S), WebSocket, and GRPC traffic.
-Also known as **Fiddler Archive** or **Fiddler Session Archive**, it is officially supported by Fiddler Everywhere, Fiddler Classic, Fiddler Cap, and FiddlerCore.
+Also known as **Fiddler Archive** or **Fiddler Session Archive**, it is officially supported by Fiddler Everywhere, Fiddler Classic, FiddlerCap, and FiddlerCore.
 The SAZ format uses ZIP compression and, as such, can be opened by most of the popular archiving tools.
-The format is backward and forward-compatible, with newer versions of the SAZ format containing more information about the session snapshots.
+The format is backward compatible, with newer versions of the SAZ format containing more information about the session snapshots.

 >tip Some archiving tools like 7-Zip recognize SAZ files by default, while for others, you need to change the file extension to ZIP.